 Game of Logging Chainsaw Training

 We have offered Game of Logging chainsaw training workshops every year since the early 2000s.
-That’s because we’re committed to empowering landowners to work safely and efficiently in their woods, to clear their forest paths and fell trees with confidence.
+That’s because we’re committed to empowering landowners to work safely and efficiently in their woods, to clear their forest paths and fell trees with care and safety.
 The Game of Logging courses, taught by excellent instructors from Northeast Woodland Training, provide such empowering skill.

 Referred to as a “game,” for their lightly competitive nature, these training workshops start with the basics of open-face felling and work their way through chainsaw maintenance, through felling difficult trees and maximizing a harvest plan.

 Other VFF Workshops